 The JUBILEE Code.
 From its beginnings, the JUBILEE provided an opportunity for education, exposure to new and existing technologies and fellowship.
 The founders believed that the JUBILEE should truly be a family affair.
 At this time, much of the food for attendees was provided by the “JUBILEE ladies” (drillers’ wives).
 However, in 1966 Worth Pickard was appointed chairman of the cookout committee.
 (In 1977, Pickard’s efforts in organizing the cookout were rewarded when the cookout event was named after him.)

 In 1970, the JUBILEE moved to its present home at the Myrtle Beach Convention Center.
-At the time the Center was just two years old and provided air conditioned classroom and exhibit space, ample paved parking and food service.
-The 1970 JUBILEE hosted 1,280 registrants, 72 indoor booths and 16 outdoor exhibits.
+It hosted 1,280 registrants, 72 indoor booths and 16 outdoor exhibits.
 Also, in 1970, the Maryland/Delaware Water Well Association became a JUBILEE governing state.
 Over the next years, the Jubilee continued to grow in size and in scope.
 In 1975, 1,400 people registered for the JUBILEE; in 1980 registration increased to 1,846, with 114 exhibitors.
 Also in 1980, West Virginia joined the sponsors.

 Over time, the JUBILEE has grown and evolved from a small, informal one state get together into the famous industry event that now exists.
 However, in spite of its growth and the changes in the industry, the JUBILEE still lives up to the founders desire that it bring the well industry together for education, networking and exposure to the newest in industry technologies and services while at the same time remaining a family friendly event.